 Share iPhone Contacts via Mail or Message

 You can also share contacts between iPhone and iPhone using email or text message.
-This method has the same drawback as Airdrop - you can only share a single contact at a time.
+This method has the same drawback as Airdrop - you can only share a single contact at a time (unless you create a contact list).
 To transfer contacts in bulk, I would recommend using Contact Transfer.

 Sending a contact via Mail or Message will export the contact as vCard (a standard contact format).